opman129/wth-bootcamp/README.md

 This repo is maintained as part of a learning program or bootcamp.
 Feel free to use it for your personal Git practice.

 ---
+#### My name is Ukezi Ebenezer, I am a Technical writer and frontend developer.
+I am from Nigeria, I am a graduate of Computer Science from Federal University Wukari, Taraba State.
+### Thank you for your teaching at the bootcamp.
+Your session has been insightful.
 Happy learning and coding! 🚀